 |

-cells in the pancreas that produce insulin – these cells are known as pancreatic beta cells.
+in the pancreas that produce insulin - these cells are known as pancreatic beta

-increased genetic risk.
-There is evidence that certain viral diseases constitute the
+an increased genetic risk.
+There is evidence that certain viral diseases constitute

 |